Sylius/Sylius/UPGRADE-1.13.md

 1. The `Sylius\Bundle\ShippingBundle\Provider\Calendar` and `Sylius\Bundle\ShippingBundle\Provider\DateTimeProvider`
    have been deprecated and will be removed in Sylius 2.0.
 Use `Symfony\Component\Clock\Clock` instead.

-1. Since catalog promotion action and scope validations have been rewritten to be more inline with symfony, the previous abstraction has been deprecated.
-This includes:
-    - `Sylius\Bundle\PromotionBundle\Validator\CatalogPromotionAction\ActionValidatorInterface`
-    - `Sylius\Bundle\PromotionBundle\Validator\CatalogPromotionScope\ScopeValidatorInterface`
-    - `Sylius\Bundle\PromotionBundle\Validator\CatalogPromotionActionValidator`
-    - `Sylius\Bundle\PromotionBundle\Validator\CatalogPromotionScopeValidator`

 1. Class `Sylius\Component\Promotion\Checker\Rule\CartQuantityRuleChecker` has been deprecated.
    Use `Sylius\Component\Core\Promotion\Checker\Rule\CartQuantityRuleChecker` instead.